rawmind0/service-catalog/README.md

 # Service rancher Catalog

-This catalog provides templates created by me.
+This catalog provides templates to offer services in rancher catalog.